ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 **Surface Gravity**: 9.8 m/sec²
 **Escape Velocity**: 11.186 km/sec

-Sadly, but perhaps predictably, there is no generally agreed-upon definition of what makes a planemo "Earth-like", beyond either a loosely defined range of physical parameters or a rather more rigid set of environmental conditions.
+Sadly, but perhaps predictably, there is no generally agreed-upon definition of what makes a planemon "Earth-like", beyond either a loosely defined range of physical parameters or a rather more rigid set of environmental conditions.